 There are many examples in the Bible where the emphasis is placed upon the value of one soul.
 In the fourth chapter of John's Gospel we see Jesus passing through Samaria.
-The statement was given that He needed go through Samaria.
+The statement was given that He needed to go through Samaria.
 Possibly this was because Jesus desired to deal with one lost soul.
 We are impressed by His interest in and His concern for the Samaritan woman.
 Here we find one of the greatest messages ever recorded, the message that Jesus gave to the Samaritan woman who was one lost soul.
-We must note that Jesus passed through Samaria for one lost soul.